• Skip to content

 Professional links

 Research informs our teaching, helping our students to think and learn like professionals.
 You will learn with Brighton-based researchers who are tackling global issues such as sustainable riverine management and air quality.
-Our research spans Environment and Public Health, Society, Space and Environment, and also includes the Centre for Spatial, Environmental and Culture Politics and the Centre for Aquatic Environments.
+Our research spans Environment and Public Health, Society, People, Nature and Places, and also includes the Centre for Earth Observation Science.

 Guest lectures from industry experts and our own graduates enhance your learning, giving you valuable insights into real-world working environments as well as networking opportunities.